purs-nix/purs-nix/docs/derivations.md

     , outfile ? "main.js"
     }
 , main ? true
-, incremental ? true
+, incremental ? false
 }

 ```

 - `main`: whether or not to automatically execute the main function of the module you're bundling.
 - `incremental`: whether or not to build the modules incrementally.
-This will cause the initial build time to be much slower, but will generally increase the build time after the individual modules have been initially built.
+This will almost certainly cause your build times to be slower, but may give some improvements when iterating on certain modules in very large projects.
+Note: turning this off will not disable the separate compiling of dependencies.

 `modules.Module.bundle {}` is a derivation containing the bundled code of the module `Module`.